 Being in the Italian fashion capital, how can one miss out on shopping here?
-The Quadrilatero d’Oro is not only Milan’s most exclusive shopping district but also known to one of the world’s most important centers for fashion as well.
-The “Golden Quadrilateral” encompasses of several city blocks, most of which are ornamented with Neoclassical architecture.
-However Via Sant’Andrea features some of the brightest luminaries of the fashion world and is one of the best places to visit in Milan during night.
+The Quadrilatero d’Oro is not only Milan’s most exclusive shopping district but also known as one of the world’s most important centers for fashion as well.
+The “Golden Quadrilateral” encompasses several city blocks, most of which are ornamented with Neoclassical architecture.
+However, Via Sant’Andrea features some of the brightest luminaries of the fashion world and is one of the best Milan tourist places during the night.

 Location: 20121 Milan, Metropolitan City of Milan, Italy